 Processes

 As a result of the GDPR, HR will need to review & update many of their current processes.
 For example, HR must only gather data that is relevant.
-This means HR will need to rethink any process that involves requesting personal data from employees, such as onboarding & transfers.
+This means HR will need to rethink any process that involves requesting personal data such as employee onboarding & transfers.

 Security